nstrande/gesture_classifier/Readme.md

    make install_dev
    ```

    Note: Ensure that you're installing versions of the packages that are compatible with Apple Silicon.
-For PyTorch, you may need to install it separately following the instructions on the official PyTorch website for Mac M1/M2.

 ## Usage